tommyshea1/tshea1.github.io/index.md

 ### Project Takeaways:

-- Asteroids
+- Asteroids:
   - Has spaceship movement, flying asteroids, shooting mechanics(projecticle will break apart asteroids)
   - Utilized Python's 'pygame' & 'venv'
     - Plan to implement a score system and power-ups (ex.
 A condition that will allow fire rate to exceed maximum)
-- Maze Solver
+- Maze Solver:
   - Randomly generates walls, the open paths, a starting point, and an endpoint
   - Deployed a pathfinding algorithm that will also visualy show the solution path
   - Potential implementations include: create a larger/complex maze to solve, having some sort of interactability within the maze game
-- BookBot
+- BookBot:
   - This bot will parse text, do searches on keywords or phrases, and provide a summary based on inputs
   - Plan to incorporate NLP techniques(pre-trained GPT models) for more complex summarizations and comprehension
-- Tableau Vis'
+- Tableau Vis':
   - R-Studio to clean and merge multiple data sets to create visualizations (ex. transactional data 2021-Q1 & 2021-Q2, merge and find cross-selling opportunitites)

 * * *